It’s the most mitten-est time of the year!

 Pro Tip #2: after getting your drink, get right back in line to get another!

-This block party is not just street drinking (though that’d certainly be enough for Milwaukee).
-Burnhearts partners with the Hunger Task Force and encourages donations of cash, non-perishable food, and clothing.
-Last year this free event raised nearly $2000 in cash alone!
+This block party is not just street drinking (though that’d certainly be enough for Milwaukee): Burnhearts partners with the Hunger Task Force and encourages donations of cash, non-perishable food, and clothing.
+In years past this free event raised nearly $2000 in cash alone!

-While you sip your drink and peruse the local arts and crafts fair, a smorgasbord of local musical acts will keep your feet moving and warm, with styles ranging from country to rap to metal to pop.
-After working up an appetite dancing in front of the stage, fill up on food-truck noms courtesy of Bay View hunger-destroyers Goodkind, Honeypie Cafe, and Gypsy Taco.
+While you sip your drink and peruse the local arts and crafts fair, a smorgasbord of local musical acts will keep your feet moving and warm, with styles this year ranging from dream-indie to synth-pop to R&B to garage rock.
+After working up an appetite dancing in front of the stage, fill up on food-truck noms courtesy of Bay View hunger-destroyers Goodkind, Honeypie Cafe, and plenty of others on site and down surrounding streets.

 Mitten Fest is one of my favorite events in Milwaukee, hands down.
 Come find the little street party that could (the 15 busline drops off right in front), grab a fresh Old Fashioned, and enjoy a Milwaukee original event.